Only1abu/optionsTDAapi/README.md

 *Problems I encountered are documented in docs.txt*

 ## Goals In This Project
-* Use Data Visualization and Pandas Tools to show $SPY option contract's volume and open interest.
+* Use MatplotLib Data Visualization and Pandas Tools to show $SPY option contract's volume and open interest.
 * Gain comfortability using and calling on TD Ameritrade's API.
 * Write to Excel files from Python